ramalabeysekera/cognito-user-management/README.md

     ```

 ### Note for GitBash Users
-This CLI tool doesn't work directly on GitBash due to limitations of the promptui library, which is used for selections and interactive prompts.
+This CLI tool doesn't work directly on GitBash.
 When using GitBash, you need to prefix the command with `winpty`:

 ```bash
 winpty ./cognitousermanagement